watem-sedem/watem-sedem/docs/input.rst

 **********************************

-The parcel trapping efficiency for forest is defined by the 'Parcel trapping efficiency forest' (in % as integer16 e.g. PTEF = 25).
+The parcel trapping efficiency for forest is defined by the 'Parcel trapping efficiency forest' (in % as integer e.g. PTEF = 25).
 For a definition of the Parcel trapping efficiency, see
 :ref:`Parcel trapping efficiency cropland <parceltrapppingcrop>`